hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 >
 > **For Mac Users:** Install [Xquartz](http://xquartz.macosforge.org/landing/) and have it running on your laptop, and use the xterm to login to Orchestra:
 >
-> 	`$ ssh -X user_name@orchestra.med.harvard.edu`
+> 	`$ ssh -X username@orchestra.med.harvard.edu`
 >
 > **For Windows Users**
 > Install [Xming](http://sourceforge.net/projects/xming/) and have it running on your laptop.
 > 1. Open GitBash from the Start Menu.
-> 2.Export display environment on the bash command: `export DISPLAY=localhost:0`
+> 2. Export display environment on the bash command: `export DISPLAY=localhost:0`
-> 3. ssh to the target machine with x11 forwarding enabled: `ssh -XY usrname@orchestra.med.harvard.edu`
+> 3. ssh to the target machine with x11 forwarding enabled: `ssh -XY username@orchestra.med.harvard.edu`

 Once you are in, navigate to the `rnaseq_project` directory:

 	$ cd unix_workshop/rnaseq

 We will be running an R script that uses the R package [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html) to identify differentially expressed genes.
-This package is available through the [Bioconductor](https://www.bioconductor.org/), a repository of packages for the analysis of high-throughput genomic data.
+This package is available from [Bioconductor](https://www.bioconductor.org/), which is a repository of packages for the analysis of high-throughput genomic data.
 There are also a few other packages that are required to generate some additional figures.

 We first need to load the R module: